jtescher/jtescher.github.io/_posts/2014-04-21-creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 Now that our numbers are formatted properly you can reload the page and see our final result for part 2:

 ![Currency Helpers](https://jtescher.github.io/assets/creating-a-metrics-dashboard-with-ember-and-rails-part-two/currency-helpers.png)

+You can now go on to [part three](/creating-a-metrics-dashboard-with-ember-and-rails-part-three) and start adding some charts!